Study Abroad Program Authorization

 These policies and procedures are necessary in order to ensure that the revenues and expenses related to the travel component are recorded correctly on the student’s account and ultimately the general ledger of the University.
 There are many departments affected by the implementation of a travel component to a course.
-Adherence to the following procedures will allow for the Faculty Sponsor of the trip to proceed with the travel component.
+Adherence to the following procedures will allow for the Faculty Sponsor/Program Leader of the trip to proceed with the travel component.

 III.
 APPROVAL PROCESS

 Prior to the travel component being set up on the Datatel System, the Faculty Sponsor/Program Leader must complete a “Study Abroad Authorization Form” SAAF, (see instructions and form).
 The SAAF documents that the Faculty Sponsor/Program Leader has gained the approval of his/her College Dean and Campus Provost to offer the program, and provides the Enrollment Services Department and Finance Office the necessary information to create the program on the Datatel System.
 Once the SAAF has the required signatures, it must be returned to the Study Abroad Office.
 Copies of the signed form will then be distributed to the Faculty Sponsor/Program Leader, Enrollment Services and the Finance Office.
 It is the Study Abroad Office's responsibility to ensure that copies of the SAAF are sent in a timely fashion to the Finance and Enrollment Services Offices for processing.

 B. Course Management

 Once the Faculty Sponsor/Program Leader obtains an approved SAAF, depending upon whether it is a new course or a continuous term renewal the following steps should be taken.